scalabli/quo/docs/styling.rst

 - ``"noreverse"``
 - ``"nohidden"``

-All of these formatting options can be combined as well:
+All of these formatting options can be combined like so:

-- ``"fg:ansiyellow bg:black bold underline"``
+- ``"fg:yellow bg:black bold underline"``

 The style string can be given to any user control directly, or to a :class:`~quo.layout.Container` object from where it will propagate